Nepiki/Guides/Dragon-Force-(Saturn).md

 _Rescue Teiris from Ryskim with Zanon's help_

 To get this event, you must have recruited Vlad and defeated Ryskim with him after Ryskim's first appearance.
 Additionally, you must have encountered Zanon and gotten at least one domestic event discussing him - that will happen immediately after Wein's first encounter with Zanon (retreating is fine).
 Do not fully complete Zanon's storyline before getting this achievement as he will disappear and Ryskim will not reappear and kidnap Teiris.
-When Ryskim does kidnap Teiris, simply engage and defeat him with Wein.
+When Ryskim does kidnap Teiris, simply engage and defeat him.

 ***